kingdomax/Pramoch-Portfolio/content/featured/CST/index.md

 A multi-user onboarding system design to introduce new users to VR interactions in a shared MR environment.
 The system precisely aligns virtual objects with real-world physical spaces, maintaining consistent synchronization for all users.

 After completing interactive tutorials, users transition into a fully immersive VR scene through 1 of 3 MR-to-VR transition techniques reinforcing social presence and reducing disorientation.
-This project was featured in an IEEE conference publication and is available on [Meta Horizon Store](https://www.meta.com/s/2iO4ohtg7).
+This project was featured in an IEEE conference, CHI conference and is available on [Meta Horizon Store](https://www.meta.com/s/2iO4ohtg7).